mralexbeard/MrAlexBeardWebsite/site/content/products/_index.md

 ---
-title: Our Coffee
+title: Alex's Services
 image: /img/products-jumbotron.jpg
-heading: What we offer
+heading: What Alex Offers
 description: >-
   Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production,